advaith3110/Amazon-Clone/README.md

-This is the Amazon clone which I have built it using HTML,CSS & JS.
+This is the Amazon clone which I have built it using HTML & CSS.